External Audit in UAE

 - Avoids Errors – Appointing an external auditor can be beneficial for the company, as they aim to limit any errors made during the preparation of the company’s accounts.
 If the company is aware of the errors, it can allow them to make competent decisions about the future of the business.
 It can also help the business owners to find out the fault of the errors and work towards eliminating them.

-- Provides solutions and Unbiased recommendation – Receiving advice regarding the financial condition of the company from an external auditor is beneficial to the company as the advice is drawn from the information gathered during the auditing of the company.
+- Provides solutions and Unbiased recommendations – Receiving advice regarding the financial condition of the company from an external auditor is beneficial to the company as the advice is drawn from the information gathered during the auditing of the company.
 The external auditors are a team of experienced, qualified and approved auditors.
 The solutions and recommendations provided by them are unbiased and solely for the betterment of the company.

 Preparation for an External Audit